chintanpanchamia/RealTimeAnalysisOfaMoviesPerformance/Real Time Analysis of a Movie's Performance/README.txt

 Real Time Analysis of a Movie's Performance

 Contents:

-1) Python installer file
-2) Project directory
+1) Project directory
-3) Www directory (Has to be stored in a directory which can be accessed via localhost)
+2) Www directory (Has to be stored in a directory which can be accessed via localhost)

 Contents of Project Directory:
 1) decisiontrees-master directory (This directory stores the ID3 implementation code)